techidaily/site-win11-tips/source/_posts/from-vocal-expressions-to-written-words-with-windows-whisper.md

 ## Why Are AMD GPUs Not Supported?

  For GPUs to be useful for more than graphics, they'd have to act as fully programmable processors.
 That's why Nvidia created CUDA, officially deemed "a parallel computing platform and programming model".
-To learn more about CUDA and related hardware ("CUDA cores"), read our article on[what are CUDA cores and how they improve PC gaming](https://www.makeuseof.com/tag/what-are-cuda-cores-pc-gaming/) .
+To learn more about CUDA and related hardware ("CUDA cores"), read our article on [what are CUDA cores and how they improve PC gaming](https://www.makeuseof.com/tag/what-are-cuda-cores-pc-gaming/) .

  CUDA is proprietary Nvidia technology, only compatible with Nvidia GPUs.
 The closest alternatives for AMD's hardware are OpenCL and Radeon Compute Platform.
-To learn more about how each company's solutions compare, check our article on[AMD Compute Units vs. Nvidia CUDA Cores](https://www.makeuseof.com/compute-units-vs-cuda-cores-whats-the-difference/) .
+To learn more about how each company's solutions compare, check our article on [AMD Compute Units vs. Nvidia CUDA Cores](https://www.makeuseof.com/compute-units-vs-cuda-cores-whats-the-difference/) .

  Compared to the alternatives, CUDA is considered more mature, performant, and easier to use.
 Thus, most developers only target CUDA, which, in turn, means that their software only takes advantage of the hardware features on Nvidia GPUs.
 And that includes Whisper.